Mikhail Kvetsinsky: Struggle against the Bolshevik agitators

 After the July activities partook serious preventive actions to cease the revolutionary agitation in the army including after artillery fire the decommissioning of the 693rd Infantry Slutsk Regiment (174th ID, 20th Army Corps) which refused to surrender the Bolshevik agents.
-From the October 20, 1917 became the commander of the Kiev Military District and unsuccessfully tried to extinguish the Kiev Bolshevik Uprising.
+From October 20, 1917, he became the commander of the Kiev Military District and unsuccessfully tried to extinguish the Kiev Bolshevik Uprising.
 He showed himself as a non-initiative leader and virtually surrendered his officers to the Bolsheviks.

 White Army of the North

-When general Miller was appointed the head of the anti-Bolshevik government of the Northern Oblast (1918–20) in January 1919, Kvetsinsky was made the chief of staff of his Northern Army.
+When General Miller was appointed the head of the anti-Bolshevik government of the Northern Oblast (1918–20) in January 1919, Kvetsinsky was made the chief of staff of his Northern Army.
 Later Kvetsinsky was requested to resign, yet remained the chief of staff until the evacuation of the White Russian forces in February 1920.

 Life in exile

 He emigrated to Tromsø, Norway along with the rest of the Miller's government officials on ice-breaker Kuzma Minin.
 During the withdrawal from Arkhangelsk a sea battle took place between two ice-breakers which is the only battle in the history involving ice-breakers.
 For a short while the Russian immigrants were interned in the Norwegian military camp Værnesmoen.
 Upon release Kvetsinsky worked as a bootman, but later moved to Lillehammer, Norway.
 There he found job at the local brewery while also driving a taxicab.
 His son Wassily von Kwetzinsky who was a captain in the Russian Army enrolled into the Norwegian Institute of Technology in Trondheim, and later become a noted music critic.
-After couple of years Kvetsinsky became sick and was put into a local Red Cross hospital where he died after several months on March 31, 1923.
+After a couple of years, Kvetsinsky became sick and was put into a local Red Cross hospital where he died after several months on March 31, 1923.
 He was buried at the city's cemetery in Lillehammer.